kocubinski/opentnl/README.md

     void NetConnection::onConnectionEstablished()
     void NetInterface::handleConnectAccept(const Address &address, BitStream *stream)

-NetInterface keeps a list of all NetConnections
+`NetInterface` keeps a list of all `NetConnection`s.
+There is one `NetConnection` for each client.
-There is one NetConnection for each client.
-Thus, a server has one NetInterface and many NetConnections, while a client has one NetInterface and one NetConnection (the connection to the server).
+Thus, a server has one `NetInterface` and many `NetConnection`s, while a client has one `NetInterface` and one `NetConnection` (the connection to the server).
+Each `GhostConnection` is bidirectional, and each side tracks a list of all ghosts:

+    /// Array of GhostInfo structures used to track all the objects ghosted
+    /// by this side of the connection.
+    /// For efficiency, ghosts are stored in three segments - the first segment contains GhostInfos
+    /// that have pending updates, the second ghostrefs that need no updating, and last, free
+    /// GhostInfos that may be reused.
+    GhostInfo **mGhostArray;

+The list is updated continuously depending on what objects are in scope.
+So a player moves into scope, gets a particular ID, moves out of scope, and moves back in - that player will mostly likely not have the same id.

 NetInterface only handles packets relating to establishing connections or pinging.
 NetInterface::processPacket dispatches the a non game info or connection packet to the